The Fool on the Hill: Other artists

 By the late 1970s, "The Fool on the Hill" was one of McCartney's most widely recorded ballads.
 According to Ingham, it was especially popular among cabaret performers during the late 1960s.
+Cover versions were done by artists of various genres, ranging from R&B and jazz artists to easy listening and country performers.

+In early 1968, Eddie Fisher's version peaked at No. 136 on the US pop chart and at No. 37 on the Top Non-Rock chart published by Record World.
 In 1971, a recording by Shirley Bassey peaked at number 48 on the UK singles chart.
 Helen Reddy recorded the song for All This and World War II, a 1976 film in which wartime newsreel was set to a soundtrack of Lennon–McCartney songs.
 According to author Robert Rodriguez, it was one of the few "clever juxtapositions" in the film, as the song plays over footage of Adolf Hitler at his mountain hideaway in Berchtesgaden.

 The duo Eurythmics, nine years after disbanding, reunited in January 2014 to perform "The Fool on the Hill" for The Night That Changed America: A Grammy Salute to the Beatles.

-The following are among the many other artists who have covered the song: the Four Tops, Björk, Sarah Vaughan, Aretha Franklin, Petula Clark, John Williams, Santo & Johnny, Ray Stevens, Bobbie Gentry, Eddie Fisher, Lena Horne with Gábor Szabó, Micky Dolenz, Stone the Crows, Vera Lynn, Enoch Light, Andre Kostelanetz, the Boston Pops Orchestra, Corry Brokken, the King's Singers and Eddy Mitchell.